rdeits/DrakeVisualizer.jl/README.md

 ---

+## Status: Retired

+This package is no longer under active maintenance, as of March 2019.
+Everything here should continue to work with all current and future Julia 1.x versions, but there is no further work planned on this package.

-**Note:** While this package should still work, active development has been moved to [MeshCat.jl](https://github.com/rdeits/MeshCat.jl), which offers more features and a much less complicated set of dependencies.
+Instead, active development has moved to [MeshCat.jl](https://github.com/rdeits/MeshCat.jl), which offers a similar API but with more features, better performance, and fewer binary dependencies.

 ---